|Author:||Mike Cooper, last updated by Will Harris|

 The York Learning Sessional Childcare Service has its own specific Health and Safety Policy due to the changing nature of the needs of the service users.
 This policy is used in conjunction with the Health and Safety Handbook to ensure that all children using the crèche facility and staff running the crèche facility are kept safe.

 As part of the Sessional Childcare Service Health and Safety Policy, all crèche venues are inspected annually.
-If issues are raised as part of that inspection, a second unannounced followup inspection will be carried out by the Health and Safety Assessor after due time has been given to resolve the issues.
+If issues are raised as part of that inspection, a second unannounced followup inspection will be carried out by the Operations Manager/Operations Supervisor after due time has been given to resolve the issues.

 A copy of the Sessional Childcare Service Health and Safety Policy is listed in Annex 5.